apache/logging-log4cxx/src/site/markdown/usage.md

 and sent to different and multiple output targets in user-chosen formats.
 The Log4cxx package is designed so that log statements can remain in shipped code without incurring a heavy performance cost.

+\example auto-configured.cpp
+This is an example of logging in static initialization code.

+\example UserLib/logmanager.cpp
+This file is an example of how to use the current module name to select the Log4cxx configuration file.

+\example format-string.cpp
+This example shows logging using the [{fmt}](https://fmt.dev/latest/index.html) library.